Jelena Đurović

-Jelena Đurović (Serbian Cyrillic: Јелена Ђуровић; born 13 July 1973) is a Montenegrin journalist, writer, and political activist.
-She is known for her work in journalism, literature, and activism within the Jewish community of Montenegro, and Serbia.
+Jelena Đurović (Serbian Cyrillic: Јелена Ђуровић; born 13 July 1973) is Montenegrin journalist, writer, feminist, LGBT activist known for her work in media, cultural and community organizations.
+She had worked as activist within the Jewish community of Montenegro and Serbia.
+She is the chairwoman of the OJC SEE board, and a member of the Council of the Montenegrin National Community of Belgrade.

-Early life
+Early life and education

-Đurović was born on July 13, 1973, in Belgrade, SR Serbia, Yugoslavia, to a Montenegrin father and Jewish mother, whose name was Svetlana Davidovac.
+Đurović was born on July 13, 1973, in Belgrade, SR Serbia, Yugoslavia, to a Montenegrin father and a Jewish mother.
+She earned a bachelor of arts from the University of Arts in Belgrade.

-Career

 Literary work

 Đurović graduated from the Department of Theater and Radio Production at the Faculty of Dramatic Arts in Belgrade.
-Her bachelor's thesis, Theatre in the Shadow of the Gallows, examined the programming policies of Belgrade theatres during Slobodan Milošević's leadership of Serbia.
+Her bachelor's thesis, Theatre in the Shadow of the Gallows, examined the programming policies of Belgrade theatres during the Slobodan Milošević presidency.
+Her bachelor’s thesis examined theatre programming in Belgrade during the presidency of Slobodan Milošević.

 Đurović's first novel, Kingdom, was published in 2003.
-It included excerpts published in Voices from the Faultline, A Balkan Anthology.
-The novel was considered for the NIN Award for Best Novel of the Year.
-However, Đurović declined to be included in the shortlist.
+Excerpts from the novel were published in Voices from the Faultline, A Balkan Anthology.

 Her second novel, February 30, was published in 2011.

 Journalism

-In 1994 and 1995, Đurović worked at a Belgrade radio station called Studio B, as author and editor of the weekly radio show Time In, sponsored by the Soros Fund.
-In 2005, Đurović launched the AgitPop blog, an early Serbian platform combining pop culture and political commentary. Đurović also contributed to several Serbian newspapers and magazines, and later worked with the editorial team of Novi Radio Beograd, a Serbian internet radio station.
+In 1994 and 1995, Đurović worked at the Belgrade radio station Studio B, sponsored by the Soros Fund, as author and editor of the weekly radio show Time In.

-From March 2012, her radio show Agitpop was broadcast on the Serbian national radio station B92 until the station became Play Radio.
+In 2005, Đurović launched the AgitPop blog, a Serbian platform combining pop culture and political commentary.' Đurović also contributed to several Serbian newspapers and magazines.
+She later worked with the editorial team of Novi Radio Beograd, a Serbian internet radio station.
+From 23 February 2013, her radio show was broadcast on the Serbian national radio station B92 until the station became Play Radio.

-During the COVID-19 pandemic, Đurović and Rabbi Uri Ayalon from Jerusalem collaborated on a podcast about Jewish topics, A Rabbi and a Film Critic Walk into a Bar..
-The show was first broadcast on Radio Melitz.
+During the COVID-19 pandemic, Đurović and Rabbi Uri Ayalon from Jerusalem collaborated on A Rabbi and a Film Critic Walk into a Bar, a podcast about Jewish topics.

-Activism
+Personal life and activism

-Đurović is a founder and former vice president of the Jewish Community of Montenegro.
-She is also the chairwoman of the Organization for Jewish Cooperation in Southeastern Europe, which promotes collaboration among Jewish communities in the region.
-She also serves on the Board of the Montenegrin National Council in Belgrade.
+Đurović is the founder and former vice president of the Jewish Community of Montenegro.
+She is the chairwoman of the OJC SEE board, and a member of the Council of the Montenegrin National Community of Belgrade.
+She lives in Belgrade and Podgorica.

-Personal life

-In January 2009, Đurović married Tomica Orešković.